yifanc96/GenerativeDynamics-NumericalDesign/README.md

 # GenerativeDynamics - NumericalDesign
-Design of interpolation schedules, noises, and sources in flow and diffusion-based generative models with a focus on data distributions arising from science and engineering.
+Design of interpolation schedules, noise, and source terms in flow and diffusion-based generative models, with a focus on data distributions from science and engineering applications.

-Examples include solutions to stochastic Allen-Cahn and Navier-Stokes equations (these are based on training neural networks.
-The code needs to be run on GPUs.
-The data are provided) that have a wide range of Fourier spectra and are thus numerically ill-conditioned.
+The Git Repository includes examples based on solutions to stochastic Allen-Cahn and Navier-Stokes equations.
+These examples involve training neural networks on datasets with wide-ranging Fourier spectra, making them numerically ill-conditioned.
+The neural network training codes require GPU computation and come with provided datasets.
+Note that these codes will need modification to run on your system (specifically, updating data paths and save locations).

-We also present proof-of-concept examples (these are based on explicit formulas; the code can be run directly on CPUs) using Gaussian measures and mixtures in high dimensions.
+We also present proof-of-concept examples using Gaussian measures and mixtures in high dimensions.
+These examples are based on explicit formulas and can be run directly on CPUs without modification.

-We adopt the framework of stochastic interpolants in the codes.
+All implementations adopt the stochastic interpolants framework.

 #### Relevant papers
 - [Lipschitz-Guided Design of Interpolation Schedules]()